 In July 2012, the Organization entered into a contract with a third party to provide project management services.
-This agreement is in effect from July 1, 2012 through July 1, 2014 with an option to extend the contract for one year.
+This agreement is in effect from July 2012 to July 2014 with an option to extend the contract for one year.
 Amounts to be paid under this contract will vary based on the level of services provided.